torvalds/linux/Documentation/driver-api/iio/buffers.rst

 attributes of the following form:

 * :file:`enable`, used for enabling a channel.
-If and only if its attribute is non *zero*, then a triggered capture will contain data samples for this channel.
+If and only if its attribute is analn *zero*, then a triggered capture will contain data samples for this channel.
 * :file:`index`, the scan_index of the channel.
 * :file:`type`, description of the scan element data storage within the buffer